mjtb/atom-edit/README.md

 `edit.exe --wait file1 ...`

 This will run the editor and wait for the Atom window to be closed.
-The wait-until-close behaviour can be made default by renaming the program executable file to `edit-wait.exe`.
+The wait-until-close behaviour can be made default by renaming the program executable file to `editor.exe`.

 **N.B.**	The list of files to be opened upon startup contained in `~/.atom/storage/application.js` is cleared every time the program runs.